 The value of an addon is always a bit of a touchy subject.
 At $49.99 (FSX) or $69.99 (P3D), the 747-8 is certainly up there in terms of price.
 Those looking to get in from the bottom floor will end up paying nearly $150 (FSX) / $210 (P3D) dollars to get the -400 and the -8 together as you have to have the -400 base package in order to use the -8 in the first place.

 If you’re a freight dog who loves those UPS, Cargolux, Cathay, ABC, Atlas, Nippon or Silkway longhauls, you won’t regret it.

-Those who like flying their virtual passengers around mirroring real-world flights will find it a bit less straightforward, with the only passenger airlines operating the -8 being Lufthansa, Korean Air, and Air China (there’s an Air Force 1 livery included as well if that’s your thing).
+Those who like flying their virtual passengers around mirroring real-world flights will find it a bit less straightforward, with the only passenger airlines operating the -8 being Lufthansa, Korean Air, and Air China (there’s an Air Force One livery included as well if that’s your thing).
 In the end, it’ll really come down to personal preference; the fictional liveries exist for nearly every passenger airline that flew the -400, so whether or not you decide to pick it up is just a matter of your commitment to the utmost realism.

 If I had to sum it all up, I’d say the PMDG 747-8 is one of the best aircraft to release in a while.
 Sure, there are a few issues such as the lack of derated performance calculations and the odd bug here or there but the aircraft is extremely stable overall.
 On top of the typical PMDG level simulation we come to expect, the team have packed in brand new technology to entice us to part with our money.
-Features such as Rainmaker and the EFB are really well done, and everything from the visual modelling and sound quality continue to define the standard we should come to expect from these types of aircraft.
+Features such as Rainmaker and the EFB are really well done, and everything from the visual modeling and sound quality continues to define the standard we should come to expect from these types of aircraft.
 All of this makes the 747-8 a must have in my opinion.